 Watch videos of her on the following multimedia pages: Christianity; Religion & Ecology: Other Scholars; Living earth Community VLOG series;

-Melanie L. Harris is Founding Director of African American and Africana Studies and Full Professor of Religion and Ethics at TCU.
-A graduate of the Harvard Leadership Program, and an American Council of Education Fellow, her research focuses on Global Ethical Leadership, Race, Gender and Environmental Studies and Inclusive Excellence.
-She is the author of many scholarly articles and books including Gifts of Virtue: Alice Walker and Womanist Ethics (Palgrave), Ecowomanism: Earth Honoring Faiths (Orbis) and co-editor of Faith, Feminism, and Scholarship: The Next Generation (Palgrave) as well as numerous journal articles and book chapters.
+Melanie L. Harris is Professor of Black Feminist Thought and Womanist Theology jointly appointed with Wake Forest School of Divinity and the African American Studies program at Wake Forest University.
+Dr. Harris is also the Director of the Food, Health and Ecological Well-Being Program.
+A graduate of the Harvard Leadership Program, Dr. Harris is a former American Council of Education Fellow and Founding Director of the Texas Christian University African American and Africana Studies program.
+Her research focuses on Global Ethical Leadership, Race, Gender and Environmental Studies and Inclusive Excellence.
+She is the author of Gifts of Virtue: Alice Walker and Womanist Ethics (Palgrave), Ecowomanism: Earth Honoring Faiths (Orbis) and co-editor of Faith, Feminism, and Scholarship: The Next Generation (Palgrave) as well as numerous journal articles and book chapters.
 Dr. Harris is a former broadcast journalist who worked as a news producer for ABC, CBS, and NBC affiliates and currently serves as an educational consultant with the Ford Foundation, the Forum for Theological Exploration, and the Wabash Center for Teaching and Learning in Theology and Religion, Lilly Endowment Inc. Dr. Harris earned her PhD and M.A. degrees from Union Theological Seminary in The City of New York, an M. Div. from Iliff School of Theology and a B.A. from Spelman College.
 Read more.

 Willis Jenkins lives in the Rivanna River watershed, where he works at the University of Virginia as Professor of Religion, Ethics, & Environment, as Co-Director of the Coastal Futures Conservatory, and as Chair of the Department of Religious Studies.
 He is author of two award-winning books, Ecologies of Grace, which won a Templeton Award for Theological Promise, and The Future of Ethics, which won an American Academy of Religion Award for Excellence.
 With Mary Evelyn Tucker and John Grim, he co-edited The Routledge Handbook of Religion and Ecology.
 Read more.